 A central mission of the Baylor University Libraries is to make its collections available in support of research and scholarship by members of the Baylor University community and others.
 In order to support research and scholarship, the Baylor Libraries strive to reduce or eliminate restrictions for the research and educational uses of their collections, including the reproduction and publication of materials found in the collections.
 However, the Baylor Libraries and users of the Libraries must respect copyrights and other legal rights held by other parties that may affect the use of materials in the collections.
 Therefore the Baylor Libraries provide services on the following terms for purposes of supporting teaching, research, and other scholarship.
 This statement applies only if the use of materials is principally for research and scholarship.
 Uses that are principally for commercial purposes may be subject to separate agreements between the user and the specific Baylor University Library that holds the materials of interest.
+Note: Unless other arrangements have been made with the custodian, researchers need to contact personnel at the custodian library or collection regarding use of these digital objects.
 Please contact that library for specific information.

 Publication and Other Uses of Materials from the Baylor University Libraries